Committee of Creditors to come within IBBI’s regulatory fold

 Sushmita Gandhi, Partner, IndusLaw, said that the legislative intent clearly seems to be to bind CoC within the regulatory fold, just like all other stakeholders in the CIRP.

-“But more importantly, the changes to the resolution plan regime and bringing in a challenge mechanism (the discussion paper on this amendment was to bring in a Swiss challenge method which did not find a specific mention in the final amendment) shows an attempt to bring the enactment a step closer to commercial reality and it’s intention of resolution and value maximisation”, she added.
+“But more importantly, the changes to the resolution plan regime and bringing in a challenge mechanism (the discussion paper on this amendment was to bring in a Swiss challenge method which did not find a specific mention in the final amendment) shows an attempt to bring the enactment a step closer to commercial reality and its intention of resolution and value maximisation”, she said.

-The cap of a single modification is undoubtedly a good step to keep the mechanism time-bound.
-But whether that will cause any disinterest in corporate rescuers is something that one will have to closely observe in the times to come, she said.
+The cap to single modification is undoubtedly a good step to keep the mechanism time-bound but whether that will cause any disinterest in corporate rescuers is something that one will have to closely observe in the times to come, she said.

 Rajeev Vidhani, Partner, Khaitan & Co, said that the purpose of these amendments seems to be to streamline the resolution plan approval process and to introduce more certainty and objectivity to the procedure.

-Also see: Auto debit norms: Payments Council of India seeks extension for smooth transition

-The regulations restricts the modifications which can be made to the invitation for an expression of interest, the process document/ request for resolution plan as well as the resolution plan submitted by the resolution applicant, while stipulating restrictions on considerations by the CoC of plans which are received outside the timelines or from participants outside the list of qualified applicants, he said.
+The regulations restricts the modifications which can be made to the invitation for expression of interest, the process document/ request for resolution plan as well as the resolution plan submitted by the resolution applicant, while stipulating restrictions on consideration by CoC of plans which are received outside the timelines or from participants outside the list of qualified applicants, he said.

-This will help make each resolution process more reliable from its inception, and possibly reduce the time spent in defending challenges to the process adopted for approved plans.
-This also complements the Supreme Court’s recent directive on making the 330 days process mandatory, he added.
+This will help in making each resolution process more reliable from inception and possibly reduce time spent in defending challenges to the process adopted for approved plans.
+This also complements Supreme Court’s recent directive on making the 330 days process mandatory, he added.

 Zee’s founding family plots a twist in the tale and stays in control